kvishruth/peer_ams/README.md

 # peer_ams

-This repository provides two methods for generating routes based on user preferences (e.g., walking, biking) using a multi-constrained path problem approach and a Q-learning a* approach.
+This repository provides two methods for generating routes based on user preferences (e.g., walking, biking) using a multi-constrained path problem approach and a Q-learning A* approach.

 **The Q-Learning A star approach is still under development**